 8 Chains North Winery not only allows leashed dogs inside the tasting room and around the property, but they actually have a fenced dog park on-site, where pet owners can let their dogs off the leash to run around.

 Barrel Oak Winery—Delaplane

 Considered the most dog-friendly winery in Virginia, Barrel Oak Winery welcomes dogs inside with responsible owners.
-They have dog treats, water bowls, doggie “pools” outside in the hot months, and the annual “Dog Days of Summer’ event in July, as well as four vineyard hikes throughout the year for dogs.
+They have dog treats, water bowls, doggie “pools” outside in the hot months, as well as four vineyard hikes throughout the year for dogs.

 Blue Bee Cider—Richmond